-As set forth above, some of the Directors of the Issuer are also officers and/or employees of companies within the Abertis Group.
+As set forth above, some of the Directors are also officers and/or employees of companies within the Edizione group or the Abu Dhabi Investment Authority group.

 There are no other potential conflicts of interest between any duties owed by the Directors or Senior Management to the Issuer and their private interests or other duties.